Welcome to the Diverse Musicians’ Alliance (DiMA) at the University of Colorado Boulder College of Music!

 DiMA participation requires students to maintain a grade point average of 2.75 or higher; students holding the minimum GPA are expected to improve it each semester.
 As members of the CU LEAD program, DiMA students may leverage free tutoring to strengthen their studies and boost their GPAs.
 DiMA students may also apply for a $2,000 annual grant through the CU LEAD program; grants are awarded based on financial need, academic merit and group participation.

 Become a member

-Membership in the Diverse Musicians’ Alliance is open to all students including undergraduate, graduate and doctoral students.
-Members work cooperatively throughout the academic year, producing an annual concert performing music reflecting the diverse backgrounds of the group membership; and supporting one another, attending several performances of members of the group.
+Membership in DiMA is open to all students, including undergraduate, graduate and doctoral students.
+Members work cooperatively throughout the academic year, producing an annual concert that reflects the group’s diverse membership; and supporting each other, attending other members’ performances.